 - Arteries in the extremities

 - What best describes the composition of an atherosclerotic plaque?

 - Smooth muscle

-- Which of the following is most likely not a secondary disease of atherosclerosis?
+- Which of these conditions is not related to atherosclerosis?

 - Peripheral artery disease